 It is essential that we work together to reduce the chances of children bringing a weapon into school.
 Ours, like most other schools, will take firm action in relation to any student found to be carrying a knife, both on and off the school premises and the police will be informed.
-The school behaviour policy is very clear with regards to this matter and an offence of this nature will result in a permanent exclusion.
+This may include the loss of your child's school place, by way of a permanent exclusion or managed move, as a sanction.